sagarsaud51/xuno-messaging/README.md

 SSL Maybe?
 And  RSA encryptions

 ### Add my feature ideas that you have to improve the API beyond the initial version.
-Attach files, images, videos, live calls and web sockets
+Attach files, images, videos, live calls and web sockets, integration with 3rd party services (like WhatsApp, Facebook) via webhooks